Here are more detailed answers from Dr. Reeves about how prolotherapy and related treatments can give you Real Hope for effective pain relief.

 Q: How long has this been around?
 I mean how old is prolotherapy?

-Dr. Reeves: The concept of creating or stimulating new growth and repair has been around since the time of the Pharaohs.
+The concept of creating or stimulating new growth and repair has been around since the time of the Pharaohs.
 Nearby the tomb of Amenhotep III is a pictorial description of how he tarried to treat his lame horses by applying heat to their foot ligaments.
-Much like foot aches in humans, if horse foot ligaments became weak the horses become lame and may have to be put down.
+If horse foot ligaments became weak the horses become lame and may have to be put down.
 Heat was used to irritate the ligaments in the foot of the horse and stimulate repair.
 That was the early history of using irritation to promote healing.
 Another example was from the 1600s on the French battlefield when oil was dripped into a wound to stimulate more rapid healing by irritation.
 If you could not lift your sword you could not defend yourself.
 The key was speed of healing.
 If it was not for the process of inflammation, none of us would heal even the smallest cut.
 It is life-threatening if we lose the ability to react to injury by inflammation.
-In about 1930 several physicians, primarily in the United States, began to use various solutions to create a temporary stimulation for repair.
-One of those solutions used years and years ago was simple dextrose solution.
-So, the use of dextrose dates back at least till then.

 Q: What does prolotherapy actually do to ligaments and tendons that are damaged?